Ahmed58Usama2001/Online_Book_Reader/README.md

 ## Online_Book_Reader

 My first OOP Educational console project made using C++.
 The project does not have many functionalities.
-The main purpose of it was to enhance my designing skills and thinking in object oriented method , although it was the biggest project i do so far based on number of lines of codes.
+The main purpose of it was to enhance my designing skills and thinking in object oriented way , although it was the biggest project i do so far based on number of lines of codes.

 The application system has two kinds of users:
 1-Admins: who can add books to the system